TheStanfordDaily/practicum/README.md

 # Stanford Daily Tech Practicum website

-This is the website for the Stanford Daily Tech Practicum course for Spring 2019.
-Site is live at https://tech.stanforddaily.com.
+This is the website for the Stanford Daily Tech Practicum course for Autumn 2019.
+Site is live at https://cs199p.stanforddaily.com.
 Contributions welcome!

 ## Development setup